524D/mzrecal/README.md

 On Ubuntu 18.04, the prerequisites can be installed with:

 ```
-sudo apt install golang gcc libgsl-dev docker
+sudo apt install golang gcc libgsl-dev
+go get golang.org/x/net/html/charset
 ```

 The code can be build by running the script build.sh.
-This compiles the program and also builds a Docker image.
+The script build-docker.sh will a Docker image.

 # Input and output
-mzrecal uses file formates specified by the Proteomics Standards Initiative (PSI), notably [mzML](http://www.psidev.info/mzML) and [mzIdentML](http://www.psidev.info/mzidentml).
+mzrecal uses file formats specified by the Proteomics Standards Initiative (PSI), notably [mzML](http://www.psidev.info/mzML) and [mzIdentML](http://www.psidev.info/mzidentml).

 To compute recalibration parameters, a peak-picked mzML file and corresponding